ashilsp/Nodal-Architecture-4D-Manifold/README.md

 * **$S_6$ to $S_{12}$** : Critical Saturation ($S_M \approx 1.0$) showing the formation of the "Hollow Core" and the 4D bridge; includes super-critical events ($S_M > 2.0$) simulating Kilonova splicing and high-energy manifold stiffening.
 * **$S_{13}$ to $S_{20}$** : Large-scale tethering and global shear dynamics that govern galactic evolution and cosmological isotropy.

-## 4. Computational Proof: Tully-Fisher Scaling
+## 4. Computational Proofs and Visualizations
-To verify the topological origin of galactic scaling laws, run the provided proof script.
-This script uses the Manifold Saturation constant ($a_0 \approx 1.2 \times 10^{-10} m/s^2$) to recover the flat rotation curve scaling.
+To verify the topological origin of galactic scaling laws and stellar bifurcation, run the provided scripts.

 ### Instructions:
-1. Ensure you have the requirements installed:
+1. **Environment Setup**:
    `pip install -r requirements.txt`

-2. Run the proof:
+2. **Verify Tully-Fisher Scaling ($v^4 \propto M$)**:
    `python notebooks/Tully_Fisher_Proof.py`

+3. **Generate Figure 2a (Evolutionary Bifurcation)**:
+   `python scripts/generate_fig2.py`

-The output will confirm the $v^4 \propto M$ relationship derived from manifold viscosity rather than dark matter particles.
+The outputs will confirm the manifold saturation thresholds and the relationship derived from manifold viscosity rather than dark matter particles.

 ---
 **Author:** Ashil S.